Mobile 0400 035 001

 Elizabeth is involved with regular discussion groups and reading groups, as well as ongoing supervision, and attendance at various training and professional development events throughout the year.

-Elizabeth has spent the last 18 years immersed in the field of psychology, from theory to research, teaching, and practice.
+Elizabeth has spent over 20 years immersed in the field of psychology, from theory to research, teaching, and practice.
+She has over 15 years of clinical experience.

 She has experience treating patients with a variety of presenting issues, and has worked in a number of settings including community mental health, university student counselling, drug and alcohol services, and private hospitals.

-Elizabeth provides Clinical Supervision to Psychologists in Training at QUT, and has recent experience as an Associate Lecturer at UQ.
+Elizabeth provides Clinical Supervision to Psychologists in Training at QUT, and has previous experience as an Associate Lecturer at UQ and Tutor at QUT.

 Ballow Chambers is located behind Central Train station on Wickham Terrace.